Update – February 2021

 The Bank Street bridge, seen here at dusk spanning the Rideau Canal, where live bands perform outdoor concerts.
 Strollers stand on the bridge and listen to live music while watching the canoes go by.

-Take a walk south and you’ll come upon this beautiful lesser specimen on O’Connor Street, featuring a gorgeous Weeping Willow.
+Take a walk south and you’ll come upon this beautiful structure on O’Connor Street, featuring a gorgeous Weeping Willow.
 It’s surrounded by parks, water and in the middle of the Glebe, one of Ottawa’s oldest and prestigious neighbourhoods.

 Who doen’t like a red covered bridge?
 It’s always fun driving through a taste of history.
 This one, just west of Ottawa, is definitely a classic.

-Finally, I couldn’t resist including the gorgeous Zakim suspension bridge in Boston.
-Went there for the HOW design confence and took this shot.
+I couldn’t resist including the gorgeous Zakim suspension bridge in Boston.
+The construction of this bridge was long overdue and Bostonians were delighted when it was finally finished.
+I Went to this fine city, for the HOW design conference and took this shot.
 One thing that surprised me was how much the bridge shook with traffic, making it harder to stay focused.

 I hope you’ve enjoyed a tour of some of our bridges and please have a look at the photo collections.
 Images start $12 and are available for immediate download.